symfony/symfony-docs/book/from_flat_php_to_symfony2.rst

 Twig is well-supported in Symfony.
 And while PHP templates will always be supported in Symfony, the many advantages of Twig will continue to be discussed.
-For more information, see the :doc:`templating chapter </book/templating>`.
+For more information, see the :doc:`Templating chapter </book/templating>`.

 Where Symfony Delivers